 COMPONENT PATHWAYS SKILLS SUMMARY HYDROGEN DEPLOYMENT THROUGH THE GRID Conversion of existing gas boilers to hydrogen is straightforward, however conversion of the transmission and storage infrastructure is unproven and generation of heat by hydrogen would require six times as much generation capacity as would be required for heat pumps.
-There is an existing pool of gas safe engineers who could be upskilled to work on hydrogen, however these are geographically fragmented.
+There is a cohort of 120,000 qualified gas engineers in the UK, and those with Gas Safe qualifications may only need one extra day's training.
+Even over the next five to ten years, only an additional 1,500 FTE workers on average would be required for this pathway.
 FABRIC FIRST RETROFIT Surveyors and energy specialists will need to assess the condition and model the performance of buildings, while a variety of tradespeople would be needed to implement recommendations.
 There would need to be a rapid and vast deployment of training facilities and courses.
-After that, demand for some of these skills would be expected to wane, emphasising the need for a constant re-examination of training needs and a focus on a fair transition.
-HEAT PUMPS Again, this pathway would require rapid deployment and a rapid increase in training in the first ten years.
+Around 12,000 workers a year would need to be trained over the first four years, with that annual recruitment need ramping up to 30,000 between years five and ten.
+After that, demand for some of these skills would be expected to wane, emphasising the need for a constant re-examination of training needs.
+HEAT PUMPS Again, this pathway would require rapid deployment, up to a peak of around 15,000 workers a year needed between years five and ten.
 There should be continued work for this workforce beyond that time, however, as installation work gives way to maintenance work.
 Heat pumps are certain to play some part in the decarbonisation strategy, and the skills needed to install and maintain them are highly sophisticated.
+Training the estimated 60,000 new workers may be resource intensive but that workforce should be required long term.
 HEAT NETWORKS Heat networks would require the quickest and most widespread increase in training, with much of the requirement likely to be at the strategic or systems level.
 Project planners, engineers, developers, design engineers and control system specialists would all be required.
 At an installation level, welders and general installers would need to be recruited and trained.
+In total, 9,500 additional FTE workers would likely be needed per year for the first four years, with numbers falling significantly after that point.
 ONSITE ENERGY This pathway includes a variety of technologies which can be used to enable decarbonisation, including onsite energy generation, energy storage, and smart systems.
-The installation of, for example, roof-mounted PV would not require significant amount of retraining, with traditional tradesmen such as scaffolders and plumbers likely to be able to upskill quickly.
+The installation of - for example - roof-mounted PV would not require significant amount of retraining, with traditional tradespeople such as scaffolders and plumbers likely to be able to upskill quickly.